kindallsmithdata/SQL/README.md

 ## Welcome to my SQL Portfolio!

-This code repository contains examples of SQL code that I've written for various projects at Western Governors University and various Data Analytics courses that I have taken during my self-learning.
+This code repository contains examples of SQL code that I've written for my coursework at Western Governors University and various Data Analytics courses that I have taken during my self-learning.

 I have experience with SQL in PostgreSQL (pgAdmin4), MySQL and SQLiteStudio.